-- 1. You must use the Turning Technologies Response Card (available in the bookstore in Sykes, online from Amazon.com, or from Turning Technologies) in order for your attendance and class participation to be recorded.
-The Turning Technologies cell phone software will not work and is not acceptable. - 2.
+- 1. You must use the Turning Technologies Response Card (available in the bookstore in Sykes) in order for your attendance and class participation to be recorded. - 2.
 Once you have your ResponseCard you must register it with D2L in order for your attendance and class participation to be recorded. - 3.
-Go to the class website on D2L and click on "Registering your clicker" and follow the instructions.
+Go to the class website on D2L and click on "Registering your clicker or mobile device" and follow the instructions.